Trailblazing judge in Michael Avenatti fraud case dies at age 72

-The judge who was overseeing a fraud case against Stormy Daniel's former attorney Michael Avenatti has died at the age of 72.
+The judge who was overseeing a fraud case against Stormy Daniel's former attorney Michael Avenatti has died at age 72.

-Batts was a well-respected prosecutor who became the first openly LGBT person to serve in the federal judiciary.
-She was nominated by former President Bill Clinton in 1994 after serving nearly 15 years as an Assistant U.S. Attorney.
+Batts was a well-respected prosecutor who became the first openly LGBTQ person to serve in the federal judiciary.
+She was nominated by President Bill Clinton in 1994 after having served nearly 15 years as an assistant U.S. attorney.

 The Morning Rundown